Acent1/UOC_Tipologia_datos/README.md

 ```

 The records are stored in a CSV file.
+You can find an exemplary extract corresponding to the week of March 25-31, 2019 in the folder "data".

 The following information is extracted from each reservoir:
 * Name of the reservoir